 Queen's University at Kingston, 1998 (MA, PhD), Ryerson University (BAA)

 New Lab Building 8-136

 University of Northern British Columbia

 3333 University Way

 Fax: (250) 960-6533

-Health geography; rural and remote health and health care; population and social change in resource-dependent communities; spatiality of health care practice
+Health geography; rural and remote health care accessibility; population and social change in resource-dependent communities; the spatiality of health care practice; community-based research

-My research interests are in the field of health geography, focusing primarily on formal and informal health service provision in rural and remote locations.
-I am presently involved in a number of research projects looking at various ways in which processes of health care delivery and place-making interact.
-These projects include: a longitudinal study of the role of networks and partnerships in bringing about local primary health care transformation and integration; ongoing study of the impacts of distributed medical education programs for recruitment and retention of health professionals in both host and target communities; and an exploratory study of the transformative role of voluntarism and the voluntary sector in aging resource-based communities.
+My research interests are in the field of health geography, focusing primarily on health and social care in rural and remote locations.
+I am presently involved in a number of research projects looking at the interconnections of care and place.
+These include: a longitudinal study of the role of networks and partnerships in bringing about local primary health care integration; the implications of place attachment for “rural” health professional education, recruitment, and retention; and, exploratory studies of the transformative capacity of community-based networks in response to health and health care challenges.